team-vision2020/final-update-md/main.md

 https://arxiv.org/pdf/1810.02981.pdf

 ## Approach
-More specifically, we follow the approach stated in
+More specifically, we follow the approach stated in the first paper which suggested
 ## Experiments/Results
 ## Qualitative Results
 ## Conclusion and Future Work